 Atelier: (high end option above) is a little gem in the heart of Vedado..
 The Obama’s and many other celebs have eaten here and for good reason.
 It’s a classic Cuban rooftop terrace with views of the entire city and an incredible foodie experience to match.
 This was by far our best meal in Havana.
 From sushi options to Lomo Saltado (salted beef) Anthony Bourdain (may he rest in peace) would approve.

 3D: (more classic and local) Right off the Malecon in West Havana, this little nook has classic Cuban meals for the low.
 At about $12 per person, you can enjoy classic Ropa Vieja, rice and beans and salad.
-The classic beer Crystal is also only about $2 each.
+You can also grab a classic Crystal beer for as little as $2.

 Classic Cuban Drinks, Live Music and Dancing:

-Bodegita Del Medio- by far the most popular attraction in Havana, La Bodegita del Medio is perfect for an afternoon stroll and jam session.
-Famous because of Earnest Hemingway who would visit the bar often for its mojitos and live salsa, I always make it a point to stop here when I visit.
-Not much has changed since then, the vibes are still epic.
+Bodegita Del Medio- by far the most popular attraction in Havana, La Bodegita del Medio is perfect for an afternoon stroll and street side jam session.
+Known for his famous guest Earnest Hemingway, who would visit the bar often for its mojitos and live salsa, I always make it a point to stop here when I visit.

 (Bring comfy shoes as this part of Havana is all cobbled stone).

 Hemingway’s Bar, El Floridita- After sightseeing all day, this was a great pit stop to cool off and grab a pina colada.
-There are lots of spaces to sit as well, enjoy a quick jamon con queso and catch a live salsa session with the local band.
-Lines can be a bit long here, so give yourself enough time to enjoy it.
+There are lots of spaces to sit as well, enjoy a quick jamon y queso and catch a live salsa session with a local band.
+Lines can be a bit long here, so give yourself enough time to enjoy it and pack your patience.

 Where to Dance, catch a classic Cuban vibe:

-Pretty much around every corner in Havana you can hear the percussion sounds of Salsa bands pelting our classics from Celia Cruz, Hector Lavoe, Gran Combo, etc. La Cecilia is probably the most famous (featured in several videos including Gente De Zona) this is where locals gather on the weekends to show off their serious salsa moves.
+The soul of the Cuban people is directly tied to their music.
+Don’t be surprised to see corner bars pelting classics from Celia Cruz, Los Van Van and more.
+La Cecilia is probably the most famous (featured in several videos including Gente De Zona) this is where locals gather on the weekends to show off their serious salsa moves.
 (Heads up- Cubans take salsa very seriously, so be prepared to dance).

 Sites and Must Do’s: